 Recurrent stenosis may occur after balloon angioplasty or after stent placement.
 If restenosis follows balloon angioplasty, in many cases it is treated by placing a drug-eluting stent into the blocked vessel.
 After stent placement, restenosis is more challenging to treat.

 When a stent becomes blocked, treatment varies depending on many factors.
-Some of the factors which determine treatment of a restenosis inside a stent are:
+Some of the factors which determine the treatment of a restenosis inside a stent are:

 - Where the blocked stent is located